Allie X Serves Dreamy Post-Apocalyptic Pop in “Focus”

 Allie X has repeatedly been hailed as “the future of pop” by different publications, and it’s a fitting title for this gorgeous artist obsessed with reinvention, temporality, destruction, the unknown, and last but not least, striking visuals.
 Her new track “Focus” is one out of four songs she’s been playing recently at live shows.
 It’s part of an upcoming project (hopefully a new album!) that aims to explore L.A. in a conceptual, dreamy, surrealistic way.

-Over a sparse beat, Allie X’s “Focus” is lush, urgent and dangerous in the best way.
+Over a sparse beat, Allie X’s “Focus” is lush, urgent, and dangerous in the best way.
 So lovely that I am choreographing something to it as we speak.
-Check out the lyric video above, and let me know what you think of the track in the comments below.
+Check out the lyric video above, and let me know what you think of the track.